 Because of the potentially severe consequences of weapons charges, it is imperative that you consult with an experienced criminal defense attorney.
-Call Duffy Law today for a free consultation about regarding your case today at 203-946-2000.
+Call Duffy Law today for a consultation about regarding your case today at 203-946-2000.

 Common charges involving firearms and weapons

 Weapons charges can result from stand-alone offenses or as enhancements to other types of criminal charges.
 Some examples of common stand-alone weapons charges include:

 - Carrying a weapon without the proper permit

 - Possession of a firearm by a person with a felony conviction

 - Possession of a firearm with an active restraining order against you

 - Possession of a weapon while under the influence of drugs or alcohol